Team-Arroyo/Arroyo-main/README.md

 ![ByDate Select](https://github.com/Team-Arroyo/Internal_Documentation/blob/main/byDateSelect.jpg)

 3. Select the files you want to re-ingest.
-To select all files for re-ingestion, click `Select All Log Files`.
-To clear all selected files, click `Clear All Selected Files`
+You can click `Select All Log Files` to select all files for re-ingestion.
+Also, you can click `Clear All Selected Files` to reset your file selections.
-4. Click `Ingest Selected Files`.
+4. Click `Ingest Selected Files` to submit the re-ingestion request.
 You will recieve a prompt when the request for re-ingestion is recieved.

 ### Query Re-ingest
 ---